near/docs/docs/faq/economics_faq.md

 *Last Updated: 20200803*

 Please head over to our economics paper https://near.org/papers/economics-in-sharded-blockchain/ or, for a shorter version, see the economics blog post at https://near.org/blog/near-protocol-economics/.

+### Can NEAR tokens be staked or delegated while locked?
+*Last updated: 20200902*

+Yes.
+They cannot be transferred while they are still locked but staking and delegation is possible.
+For a full breakdown of token distribution and lockups, please see the [Token Distribution Post](https://near.org/blog/near-token-supply-and-distribution/).